California Red-Sided gartersnake

 They are also able to kill and eat adult Pacific newts (Taricha) which are deadly poisonous to most predators.

-The mating season of the species occurs in the spring and maybe, autumn.
-They are a viviparous snake species and give birth to live baby snakes.
+The mating season of the species occurs in the early spring and maybe, autumn.
+They are a viviparous snake species and females give birth to live baby snakes.
+The clutch size typically ranges from 8 to 20 young.

 Conservation / Threats